simplecov-ruby/simplecov/README.md

 [![You can support the development of SimpleCov via Pledgie - thanks for your help](https://pledgie.com/campaigns/18379.png?skin_name=chrome)][Pledgie]

-SimpleCov is a code coverage analysis tool for Ruby 1.9.
-It uses [1.9's built-in Coverage][Coverage] library to gather code coverage data, but makes processing its results much easier by providing a clean API to filter, group, merge, format and display those results, thus giving you a complete code coverage suite that can be set up with just a couple lines of code.
+SimpleCov is a code coverage analysis tool for Ruby.
+It uses [ruby's built-in Coverage][Coverage] library to gather code coverage data, but makes processing its results much easier by providing a clean API to filter, group, merge, format and display those results, thus giving you a complete code coverage suite that can be set up with just a couple lines of code.